wp-plugins/membees-member-login-widget/readme.txt

 No. The Membee Login plugin supports Membee's full member single sign-on service.
 So, a member can choose to login to access "members only" content and then decide to update the member profile in Membee's Profile widget and Membee knows who they are and presents their member profile to them for updating.
 Yes, the reverse scenario works too!

 == Changelog ==

+= 1.1.7 =
+* Removed a conflict with a Google+ plugin
+* Added friendlier error handling
+* Will retain settings when WordPress updates its version

 = 1.1.6 =
 * Removed a conflict with FeedBurner